Before applying for a producer's licence, there are a few things you need to consider, including licence requirements.

 Applicants are required to provide a copy of the following information with their application:

 This ensures that the activities undertaken are consistent and appropriate for that area.
 For example, a licensee cannot operate a night club in an area where night club activity is not permitted under the local planning zone restrictions.

 Contact your Local Government Authority for information about obtaining a planning permit.

 Ordinary trading hours for a producer's licence are as follows:

 Applicants must complete mandatory training.
 See Education and training for more information.

 Data collection and reporting requirements for liquor wholesalers applies.
 For more information, see Wholesales data reporting.

-For information about the application fee for a wine and beer producer's licence, see application fees.
+For information about the application fee for a producer's licence, see application fees.